MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

 Both bombs charge faster, so advanced tactics like perma-locking weapons are more often viable.
 With crew manning weapons, the Lockdown Bomb can keep a room locked down permanently.
-Following a Lockdown Bomb with a Stun Bomb is still usually better; nevertheless, it's a consideration if you are choosing which bomb to keep.
+Following a Lockdown Bomb with a Stun Bomb is still usually better; nevertheless, it’s a consideration if you are choosing which bomb to keep.

 The Stun Bomb can disable defence drones, letting you sneak hacking past them.
-But for the flagship phase 2, it's faster to board their drones system (the crew should already be dead).
+But for the flagship phase 2, it’s faster to board their drones system (the crew should already be dead).

 Stun Bomb sells for 17, Lockdown Bomb for 12.